 In June 2017, the GASB issued Statement No. 87, Leases ("GASB 87"), which establishes standards of accounting and financial reporting for leases by lessees and lessors.
 GASB 87 (1) increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract; and (2) establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Additionally, under GASB 87, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
-GASB 87 will be effective for the District beginning with its year ending June 30, 2022 and will be applied retroactively by restating financial statements.
-Management is currently evaluating the impact of this Statement on its financial statements.
+Adoption of the provisions of this statement did not have a material effect on the District's financial statements.

 In June 2018, the GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period ("GASB 89"), which seeks to (1) enhance the relevance and comparability of information concerning capital assets and the cost of borrowing for a reporting period, and (2) simplify accounting for interest cost incurred during the period of construction.
 In particular, GASB 89 establishes accounting requirements for interest cost incurred before the end of a construction period.
-This Statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus, and, thus, interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in a business-type activity or enterprise fund.
-GASB 89 will be effective for the District beginning with its year ending June 30, 2022.
-Management is currently evaluating the impact of this Statement on its financial statements.
+This Statement requires that interest cost incurred before the end of a construction period.
+This Statement the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus, and, thus, interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in a business-type activity or enterprise fund.
+Adoption of the provisions of this statement did not have a material effect on the District's financial statements.

 In January 2020, the GASB issued Statement No. 92, Omnibus 2020 ("GASB 92").
 GASB 92 establishes accounting and financial reporting requirements for specific issues related to leases, intra-entity transfers of assets, postemployment benefits, government acquisitions, risk financing and insurance-related activities of public entity risk pools, fair value measurements, and derivative instruments.
 Provisions related to insurance-related activities of public entity risk pools and derivative instruments were effective upon issuance.
-All other provisions will be effective for the District beginning with its year ending June 30, 2022.
-Adoption of the provisions required upon issuance did not have a material effect on the District's financial statements.
-Management is currently evaluating the impact of the remaining provisions of this Statement on its financial statements.
+Adoption of the provisions of this statement did not have a material effect on the District's financial statements.